 - Calling out some of the practices that we have become familiar with that tend to work against us looking after and caring for ourselves and one another

-- Standing for putting love, justice, care for self, equity and community at the heart of change making work and developing concrete examples and resources to help make this possible.
+- Standing for putting equity, care for self and one another and positive community at the heart of change making work and developing concrete examples and resources to help make this possible.

 As part of that we stand for equity of gender, colour, sexuality and all the other things that may seem to divide us.
 We stand for the celebration of difference and what it has to teach us about the possibility of a new tomorrow.